 It was a breezy day in the heart of Midtown Manhattan.
 Like most pedestrians in New York, I speed walked through the streets, on my way to the nearest subway station.

-My commute was interrupted by a middle-aged woman dressed like a gypsy from a fairy story, complete with an ornate headband, chunky gold chains, and a hip scarf.
+My commute was interrupted by a middle-aged woman dressed like a gypsy, complete with an ornate headband, chunky gold chains, and a hip scarf.
 She abruptly stepped in front of me and rattled off an alarmingly accurate analysis of my personal situation by simply reading my ‘energy field’.
 Even though I have a healthy skepticism of the occult, I was bowled over by her uncanny ability to pick up on very personal details.
 Seeing my look of bewilderment, the lady ushered me into her pagan haven filled with glittering gemstones, candles and all kinds of garish trinkets.

 I hesitated before entering, but my curiosity drove me inside to get a psychic reading with her.
 Obviously, I was hoping to hear some exciting prophecies that would put a spring in my step, but what I got instead were warnings about impending doom.

 In the sinister voice of horror movie narrator, she said, “I see demons and dark energy entering your life because of the ill wishes of people who are jealous of your good fortune.
 It will cause you misery and grief.”